 Thousands of these assemblies may be kitted together by the supplier.
 They may be check-weighed on a conveyor line to confirm that there are no missing pieces.
 In this case, the entire kit may weigh 40 kg, but the smallest part may weigh only 2 grams.
 The scale will need to have a large capacity and also have excellent sensitivity.

-Using similar technology to the Ultra Precision scales noted above, Arlyn’s Premium SAW scales can achieve extreme sensitivity of 0.02 g, or 20 milligrams.
+Using similar technology to the Ultra Precision scales noted above, a premium SAW scale can achieve extreme sensitivity of 0.02 g, or 20 milligrams.
 The weight capacity is as high as 4.5 kg.
 A wide variety of optional communication outputs allow data to be sent to a control system.

-Start Building Your Dynamic Weighing Solution With Arlyn Scales
+Build Your Dynamic Weighing Solution with Arlyn Scales